-Collaborating to open up new frontiers
+Collaborating to open up new frontiers in human health

 Beactica participates in this initial training network (ITN) that aims to deliver 15 skilled early-stage researchers in the field of fragment-based lead discovery (FBLD).
 The FRAGNET network is composed of eight academic beneficiaries (VU University Amsterdam, University of York, Hungarian Academy of Sciences, Universitat de Barcelona), four industrial beneficiaries (Beactica, Novartis, Vernalis, Zobio) as well as five partner organizations (GSK, Roche, Servier, IOTA, 24 Media Labs).
 The FRAGNET project is active 2016–2019.